AndreLMiller/AndreLMiller.github.io/essays/Smart_Questions.md

 #A Bad Example of a Smart Question

-   This next question that I am showing is the wrong way on how to ask questions and how your answer will be ignored and not taken seriously.
+   This next question that I am showing is the wrong way on how to ask questions.

   <img width="700px" class="rounded float-start pe-4" src="../img/Screenshot 2024-09-12 214657.png">

-describe how bad the question was
+   You can see that this person asking the question did not have a pretty good title.
+It was very broad and does not really show what search engine he is talking about.
+You should put a title that is informative and can really explain your problem.

 ## Conclusion

    In conclusion, asking smart questions is a lot more helpful when you are in a bind and it will help you and the person answering a lot better to